Royal Rumble (2000): Preliminary matches

 The fifth match was between Triple H and Cactus Jack in a violent and brutal Street Fight for the WWF Championship.
 Jack gained the early advantage after repeated punches, and they fought outside the ring, where Triple H hit Jack with the ring bell.
 Triple H then hit Jack with a chair, but Jack got up, and performed a leg drop with the chair.
-The fight continued into the audience, with Jack performing a suplex onto pallets, and using a trash can.
+The fight continued into the audience, with Jack performing a suplex onto pallets (which The Game would sustain a horrific wound to the back of his left leg), and using a trash can.
 Triple H performed a belly to back suplex, but Jack came back with a running knee lift into the steel steps.
 Jack attempted to use a barbed wire two-by-four, but Triple H performed a low blow, and used the weapon on Jack.
 Jack came back, hit Triple H's groin with the weapon, and performed a double arm DDT.
 Jack attacked Triple H's head repeatedly with the weapon.
 Jack attempted a back to belly piledriver through the announce table, but Triple H countered with a back body drop.
 Jack countered a Pedigree attempt and performed a bulldog onto the two-by-four.
 Triple H performed a hip toss into the steps, and targeted Jack's knees, using the two-by-four.
 Triple H then handcuffed Jack but as he tried to use the steel steps, Jack performed a drop toe hold, sending Triple H's head into the steps.
 Triple H came back by using the chair.
 The Rock came out, and struck Triple H with a chair, as a police officer removed Jack's handcuffs.
 Jack performed a pulling Texas piledriver on the announce table, and spilled a bag of thumbtacks in the ring.
 Triple H came back with a back body drop onto the thumbtacks, and a Pedigree for a near-fall.
-Frustrated, Triple H finally hit Jack with a brutal second Pedigree onto the thumbtacks to win, and retain his title.
+Frustrated, Triple H finally hit Jack with a second Pedigree onto the thumbtacks to win, and retain his title.
+Mick Foley has claimed that this final pedigree was not agreed with Vince McMahon prior to the event and was decided upon during the match itself.
 After the match, Triple H was lifted onto a stretcher but Jack caught up to the emergency staff as they left the ringside area, pushed Triple H on the stretcher back to the ring, and hit Triple H with the two-by-four again.